openenclave/openenclave/docs/Community/SecurityAdvisoryHandling.md

 ## Disclosure

-Open Enclave SDK project currently relies on the principles for [Coordinated Vulnerability Disclosure (CVD)](https://www.microsoft.com/en-us/msrc/cvd) put forth by MSRC.
+The Open Enclave SDK project currently relies on the principles for [Coordinated Vulnerability Disclosure (CVD)](https://www.microsoft.com/en-us/msrc/cvd) put forth by MSRC.
 The CVD includes a couple of policies such as:

 - acknowledgment of vulnerability reports within 24 hours (via MSRC)